Practicum Training

 In addition to coursework and research, students in our doctoral program receive training in the direct delivery services.
 We approach this aspect of training in a manner that is sequential, graded in complexity, and cumulative.
 Practicum training begins with learning foundational clinical skills with volunteers during the summer between first and second year.
 Students then spend their second year seeing clients through the Psychological Services Center, where they carry a small caseload and work under close supervision by the Program faculty and staff.
 During the third year and beyond, students are placed at external practicum sites where they have access to a variety of training experiences, including assessment and treatment work with adult and juvenile clients, in a variety of service delivery contexts (e.g., inpatient, outpatient, correctional).

-Practicum Sites Currently in Use
+Available Practicum Sites

 Psychological Services Center